-Nevermind The Russians, Meet The Bot King Who Helps Trump Win Twitter
+Never Mind The Russians, Meet The Bot King Who Helps Trump Win Twitter

 “It’s high volume and it takes work,” he said.
 “You can’t take a break — you sit at the screen waiting for breaking news 12 hours per day when you’re knee-deep in it.”
 It’s hard work: MicroChip would sometimes reach his daily limit of 1,000 tweets a day, sometimes taking Adderall to focus — though he added, “Shaping a message is exhilarating.”

 Along the way, Twitter started to suspend MicroChip’s accounts — first his original handle @WDfx2EU, then subsequent variations, each started with a link to his Keybase page to verify his identity, and each presided over by the same avatar: the Instagram hunk Brock O’Hurn wearing a Make America Great Again hat and eating an ice cream cone.
 MicroChip showed BuzzFeed dozens of other accounts he owns, ready to activate if and when his current account, @WDFx2EU95, gets suspended.
+(In the hours after this story was originally published, @WDFx2EU95 was indeed suspended.)

 While it may take work to stay active, MicroChip said he has has an ideal platform in Twitter with which to shape a message.
 "Twitter is easier [than other social networks] and more volatile," he said.
 "Emotions run high at 140 characters.
 The chaos is perfect."

 MicroChip is well aware that many of the tags and stories he promotes haven’t been proven or aren’t true.
 He’s thrown his network behind #Pizzagate and #SpiritCooking.
-And days before the election, he posted a tweet to r/The_Donald about an alleged plot by then-president Obama and Hillary Clinton to have Trump assassinated in Reno.
+And days before the election, he posted a tweet to r/The_Donald about an alleged plot by then-president Barack Obama and Hillary Clinton to have Trump assassinated in Reno.

 “This ignorant shit needs to be stopped,” replied one user.